-Amortizable intangible assets are being amortized over eight years for a non-compete arrangement, four years for trade name usage and five years for proprietary manufacturing technology.
-For the years ended December 31, 2010, 2009 and 2008, amortization expense related to intangible assets with definite lives was \$198,278, \$281,500 and \$281,500, respectively.
+Amortizable intangible assets are being amortized over eight years for a non-compete arrangement.
+Trade name usage and proprietary manufacturing technology intangible assets were amortized over four and five year periods, respectively.
+For the years ended December 31, 2011, 2010 and 2009, amortization expense related to intangible assets with definite lives was \$44,584, \$198,278 and \$281,500, respectively.